-The mean spent on electricity in the U.S. per year, is $1,426 per 2-person household.
+The mean spent on electricity in the U.S. per year, is $1,420 per household.

 I live in mid-Michigan – home of the muggy, swamp-ass summer (although nothing like the mid-south, I will admit).
 I still use air conditioning at night during the worst muggiest summer nights.
 I also don’t own any Energy Star kitchen or laundry appliances, and I have an electric dryer and dishwasher.
 I work with what was inherited when I bought the house.
 And my wife has been at home for much of the past year, studying for school and more recently working 2-day weeks in her nursing job.
 When you are home vs. at work, you generally use more electricity.